 For anyone running a household or workplace, the one thing you want to always keep in good condition is your plumbing.
 Not only is it sanitary and hygienic to have fully working plumbing, it’s healthy.
 More importantly, though, good plumbing is going to avoid any structural damage and decay.
-For when a plumbing pipe bursts or you have a leaking pipe, the water damage that can come from this can be catastrophic.
+For when a repairing pipe burst or you have a leaking pipe, the water damage that can come from this can be catastrophic.

 From frying your office IT equipment to leaving you with a flooded household, a leaking pipe is no laughing manner.
 That’s’ why we always recommend that if you spot damp spots, hear dripping from anywhere, or you have noticed an increase in your water bills without good reason then you should pick up the phone and hire an emergency plumber.

 Leaving a plumbing problem as a ‘maybe’ is not something that is ever recommended.
 Any sign whatsoever of plumbing problems 100% has to be investigated.
 It needs you to take action, to get involved, and to solve the problem as soon as you can.
-With that in mind, we recommend that you look to understand when hiring an emergency plumber makes sense.
+With that in mind, we recommend that you look to understand when hiring an emergency local plumber makes sense.

 When you spot sings of mould and/or dampness